Braeden Daniels

-Braeden Edward Daniels (BRAY-dən; born August 22, 2000) is an American professional football offensive tackle for the Miami Dolphins of the National Football League (NFL).
+Braeden Edward Daniels (BRAY-dən; born August 22, 2000) is an American professional football offensive tackle.
 He played college football for the Utah Utes and was selected by the Washington Commanders in the fourth round of the 2023 NFL draft.

 Early life

 Daniels was born on August 22, 2000, in Carrollton, Texas.
 He attended Hebron High School, where he played football, javelin throw, discus throw, and shot put, earning all-district honors for the latter.
 Rated a three-star recruit, Daniels initially committed to play college football at Illinois before switching his commitment to Utah.

 College career

 Daniels played in two games during his true freshman season at Utah before redshirting the year.
 He became the Utes' starting left guard going into his redshirt freshman season.
 He moved to right tackle two games into his redshirt junior season and was named second team All-Pac-12 Conference.
 Daniels was named first team All-Pac-12 as a redshirt senior.